Mohammad Akram Khan: Political career

-Akram Khan was one of the founding members of the Muslim League in 1906.
+Akram Khan's participated during the formation of All India Muslim League in 1906.
 As a member of the Anjuman-i-Ulama-i-Bangala, he was involved in the Khilafat and Non-cooperation Movement from 1918 to 1924.
 He was elected secretary of the All India Khilafat Committee at the conference held at Ahsan Manzil in Dhaka in 1920, which was attended by other eminent Khilafat Movement leaders like Abul Kalam Azad, Maniruzzaman Islamabadi and Mujibur Rahman.
 Akram was responsible for collecting funds for the Ottoman caliphate.
 During 1920–1923, he organised public meetings in different parts of Bengal to propagate the cause of the Khilafat and the Non-cooperation Movement.
 As a believer in Hindu-Muslim amity, Akram Khan supported Chitta Ranjan Das's Swaraj Party in Kolkata in 1922, and also the Bengal pact in 1923.
 But due to the communal riots of 1926–1927 and other contemporary political developments, Akram Khan lost his faith in Indian nationalist politics and left both the Swaraj Party and Congress.
 He co-founded the Jamiat Ulama-e-Hind, and became a member of its first executive council.

 From 1929 to 1935, Khan was deeply involved in the Krishak Praja Party.
 However, he left peasant politics in 1936 and became an activist for the Muslim League.
 He was a member of the central working committee of the League until 1947.
 After the partition of India in 1947, he opted for East Bengal and settled in Dhaka.
 He was the President of Muslim League (East Pakistan) until he retired from politics in 1960.

-Akram Khan was also involved in the Bengali Language Movement of 1952.
+Akram Khan was also involved in the Bengali language movement of 1952.
 He was also a founding member of Pakistan's Council of Islamic Ideology, a constitutional body formed in 1962.